seedstack/website/content/docs/web/testing.md

 a 200 HTTP code when invoked with GET.

 {{% callout info %}}
-Note that we retrieve the dynamic base URL of the launched server using the special configuration property `web.runtime.baseUrl`.
+Note that we retrieve the dynamic base URL of the launched server using the special configuration property `runtime.web.baseUrl`.
 More information about this [here]({{< ref "docs/web/index.md#server-information" >}}).
 {{% /callout %}}